Conditional Rates

 https://bookingsite.com/landing.do?id=(PARTNER-HOTEL-ID)&arrival=(CHECKINDAY)-(CHECKINMONTH)-(CHECKINYEAR)&departure=(CHECKOUTDAY)-(CHECKOUTMONTH)-(CHECKOUTYEAR)&lang=(USER-LANGUAGE)&currency=(USER-CURRENCY)&prid=(RATE-RULE-ID)

-The Landing Page file also supports the IF-RATE-RULE-ID directive that lets you conditionally define parts of the URL, based on whether the rate rule exists, as the following example shows:
+The Landing Page file also supports the IF-RATE-RULE-ID directive that lets you conditionally define parts of the URL, based on whether the rate rule exists:

 https://bookingsite.com/(IF-RATE-RULE-ID)privatelanding.do(RATE-RULE-ID)(ELSE)landing.do(ENDIF)?id=(PARTNER-HOTEL-ID)&arrival=(CHECKINDAY)-(CHECKINMONTH)-(CHECKINYEAR)&departure=(CHECKOUTDAY)-(CHECKOUTMONTH)-(CHECKOUTYEAR)&lang=(USER-LANGUAGE)&currency=(USER-CURRENCY)